featurehub-io/featurehub/sdks/client-go/README.md

 - [X] Client interface
 - [X] StreamingClient
 - [X] Unit tests
-- [ ] Allow notify / callback functions
 - [ ] Handle feature_delete events
+- [ ] Iterate through features instead of brute replace when "features" event is received, comparing version
+- [ ] Allow notify / callback functions (add and remove)
 - [ ] Re-introduce the "polling" client (if we decide to go down that route for other SDKs)
 - [ ] Run tests and code-generation inside Docker (instead of requiring Go to be installed locally)